LunarWatcher/auto-pairs/README.md

 If you're migrating from jiangmiao's version, it's highly recommended that you read `:h autopairs-migrating` after installing.
 There have been a number of breaking changes made in this fork, as well as changes to default behavior.
 See the migration guide for important differences that are may affect your workflow.

+## 4.0.0 note

+Early adopters of the 4.0.0 branch may use the develop-4.0.0 branch instead.

+However, because this is a development branch, it'll eventually be merged into the master branch.
+When this happens, a notice will be issued to switch back to the master branch.
+The 4.0.0 branch will be temporarily preserved to allow for updates with as little friction as possible.

 ## Installation

 **NOTE:** Auto-pairs currently requires at least vim 8.1 with patch 1114.
 See [#37](https://github.com/LunarWatcher/auto-pairs/discussions/37)